 That said, many are frustrated by the fact that they are regarded as operational ‘order takers’ rather than trusted advisors.
 “Global and South Africa-based research shows that there is a trust gap between leaders and their employees,” says Munslow.
 “Very often, leaders rate themselves as better communicators than their employees perceive them to be.
 These leaders need the communication function to provide strategic advice on what they should be doing to increase their profile, visibility, and consequently trust in business.”

 “For many years communication has not spoken the same language as business,” says Munslow.
 Instead of key business drivers, reporting is primarily about outputs and activities.
 “For many communicators, the shift to presenting communication as a business language is a challenge; but many leaders find it difficult to pinpoint the strategic importance of communication due to some of these factors.”

 In order to change this, Munslow says communication strategies must be elevated beyond planning.
 “They must start addressing the issues that keep leaders up at night and propose solutions to key business challenges.
 Leaders want to hear about how communication will achieve his or her personal and organisational objectives and goals; how communication can make, keep and save money; and how aspects of the business will fail or not progress without solid communication.
 To achieve this, a solid foundation is measurement.
 Something many organisations do not have.”

 Munslow says the main aim for communicators should be to convert from being a tactical player to being a strategic business advisor.

 “Organisations where communication doesn’t feature at this decision making level find it increasingly challenging to drive integrated stakeholder engagement and especially employee engagement.”

-To find out more about how we can help develop your career in communications, or if you need help finding the best talent for your team, please contact one of our team today: Sophie Collins, External Communications; Sara Tehrani, Internal Communications; Matt Gibbs, Interim Communications.
+To find out more about how we can help develop your career in communications, or if you need help finding the best talent for your team, please contact one of our team today: Lucy Cairncross, External Communications; Sara Tehrani, Internal Communications; Matt Gibbs, Interim Communications.